Dripping Cavities

 The art projects and the ‘Dripping Cavities’ exhibition project are kindly supported by Svensk-Österbottniska Samfundet & Svenska Kulturfonden.

-Exhibition by Bekim Hasaj & Valentina Gelain, curated by Anni Fahler, at Albert IX in Helsinki, in January 2023.
-Vernissage 5 January 2023.
-Piano performance by Svante Sjöholm.
+Duo exhibition by Bekim Hasaj & Valentina Gelain, curated by Anni Fahler, at Albert IX in Helsinki, in January 2023.

 Pilot group exhibition by Bekim Hasaj & Valentina Gelain at Makers' Gallery, in Vaasa, in December 2021.

-Exhibition by Bekim Hasaj & Valentina Gelain, curated by Anni Fahler, at Albert IX in Helsinki, in January 2023.
-Vernissage 5 January 2023.
-Piano performance by Svante Sjöholm.
+Duo exhibition by Bekim Hasaj & Valentina Gelain, curated by Anni Fahler, at Albert IX in Helsinki, in January 2023.